-The district's JFAST representative shall annually review the District's student discipline policies along with State and District discipline data.
-Based on the committees' annual review, JFAST may recommend changes to such policies to the Board of Directors.
+The district's PPC shall annually review the District's student discipline policies along with State and District discipline data.
+Based on the committees' annual review, the PPC may recommend changes to such policies to the Board of Directors.

 Parents, students, and school district personnel, including teachers shall be involved in the development of student discipline policies.